Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Best Time of Year to Get Married in Humboldt Redwoods State Park

-Humboldt Redwoods State Park is open year-round which means you can get married here any time of the year.
-However, some months may be better than others depending on the kind of experience you’re looking for.
-Generally, the spring and fall season are the two best times of year to visit the park.
+Humboldt Redwoods State Park is open year-round, which means you can plan your elopement here at any time.
+That said, some seasons offer a better experience depending on what youโ€™re looking for.
+In general, spring and fall are the two best times to visit.

-April, May, and June
+April, May, and June (Spring)

-July, August, and September
+July, August, and September (Summer)

-October and November
+October and November (Fall)

-December, January, February, and March
+December, January, February, and March (Winter)

 Do You Need a Permit to Get Married in Humboldt Redwoods State Park?

-Yes.
-If you want to elope or get married in Humboldt Redwoods State Park you’ll need a permit.
+Yes, if you want to elope or get married in Humboldt Redwoods State Park, youโ€™ll need a permit.

 2. You will then be sent the permit application via email.
 You can see what the application looks like here.